Skip to main content

 Squeezed fresh each morning, pressed to order.
 Sicilian oranges are used when in season — late November through April — because they are among the best in the world and travel a short distance to Rome.

-Gluten-free bread and pastries are available on request.
-Note these are not produced in a dedicated gluten-free kitchen.
+Vegetarians have the full spread without modification.
 Lactose-free milk is on hand.
-Kosher and halal options require advance notice — contact the hotel before arrival.
+Kosher and halal options require advance notice — contact the hotel before arrival and we will arrange what we can.

 Morning Coffee